 From 1885 to 1914, the Marshall Islands were under German colonial administration, from 1906 as part of German New Guinea.

-Germany primarily supports economic, social and cultural development in the Marshall Islands through its substantial contributions to the EU’s Neighbourhood, Development and International Cooperation Instrument (NDICI) (until 2021: European Development Fund.
+Germany primarily supports economic, social and cultural development in the Marshall Islands through its substantial contributions to the EU’s Neighbourhood, Development and International Cooperation Instrument (NDICI) (until 2021: European Development Fund (EDF).
 The Marshall Islands also play a role in Germany’s close cooperation on climate change with the countries in the South Pacific, particularly within the framework of regional programmes run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH – which has had an office there since 2017 – and the International Climate Initiative (ICI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
 The flagship programme is a bilateral project to promote low-emission shipping.
 As the world’s third-largest ship registry and a major flag state in international high seas shipping, the Marshall Islands play a key role in the International Maritime Organization debate on emissions reduction.

 The Marshall Islands are a member of the Group of Friends on Climate and Security in the United Nations set up by Germany and Nauru in 2018.

 Bilateral trade relations are characterised by a trade deficit: in 2022, German imports from the Marshall Islands amounted to €341,6million and German exports to the Marshall Islands were around €250,6million (DESTATIS).